 Endoscopic Endonasal Approaches to the Skull Base

-With the availability of the latest equipment for nasal endoscopy and skull base surgery such as HD endocameras, endoscopes, complete array of instrumentation and intraoperative surgical navigation systems, anterior skull base surgeries such as pituitary adenomas are done endoscopically through the nose in collaboration with Neurosurgery.
-The ORL rhinology service prepares a nasal corridor for the neurosurgeons to access and operate on lesions at the anterior skull base.
-These procedures are minimal access with virtually no visible scars.
+With the availability of the latest equipment for nasal endoscopy and skull base surgery such as HD endocameras, endoscopes, complete array of instrumentation and intraoperative surgical navigation systems, anterior skull base surgeries such as pituitary adenomas are performed endoscopically through the nose in collaboration with Neurosurgery.

 Microvascular Reconstructive Surgery